haraldng/auto-quorum/benchmarks/README.md

-# auto-quorum-benchmark
+# Metronome Benchmarks
 The most applicable aspect of this project to other projects is the `GcpCluster` defined in `gcp_cluster.py`.
 It provides a class for starting, stopping, and SSH-ing a cluster of GCP instances.
 It assumes instances communicate via Google's VPC, and assumes the existence of an internal network named `internal.zone.`.
 SSHing uses IAP tunneling which can take a good 60sec to until a new instance is registered and therefore SSH-able.
 Refactoring away from IAP and SSHing directly to instances should fix this.
 Instance settings can be configured, see `InstanceConfig`, however instances are hardcoded to use the container-optimized cos family OS.

 Documentation on the GCP python client API seems to be scarce.
 The best resource I've found are the samples (here)[https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/compute].
 ## Project Structure
  - `setup-gcp.sh` Initial GCP setup.
-Complete initial steps at top of file first.
+Only necessary if you are starting a new GCP project.
  - `gcp_cluster.py` Manage cluster of GCP instances.
- - `autoquorum_cluster.py` Manage AutoQuorum GCP cluster.
+ - `metronome_cluster.py` Manage Metronome GCP cluster.
- - `benchmarks.py` Run AutoQuorum benchmarks, results saved to `logs/`
+ - `benchmarks.py` Run Metronome benchmarks, results saved to `logs/`
  - `graph_experiment.py` Graph benchmark data in `logs/`
+## Dependencies
+ - (gcloud)[https://cloud.google.com/sdk/gcloud] CLI tool for interacting with GCP
+ - (uv)[https://docs.astral.sh/uv/] a Python project/package manager.
 ## To Run
- 1. Complete initial steps to start the GCP project listed at the top of `setup-gcp.sh`.
- 2. Run `setup-gcp.sh` to setup nework and deployment service account.
+ 1. Have an owner of the GCP project add you to the project and configure your permissions.
+Or start your own project with the help of `setup-gcp.sh`
+ 2. Run the commands in `../build_scripts/auth.sh` to configure your gcloud credentials
- 3. Run `benchmarks.py` to run a AutoQuorum bencharmk, results saved to `logs/`
+ 3. Run python code with `uv run <python-file-here>`.
- 4. Run `graph_experiment.py` to graph benchmark data in `logs/`
+ 4. Run `uv run benchmarks.py` to run a Metronome benchmark.
+Run `uv run graph_experiment.py` to graph benchmark data.